open-webui/docs/docs/tutorials/integrations/web_search.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the OpenWebUI team.
-It serves only as a demonstration on how to customize OpenWebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Open WebUI team.
+It serves only as a demonstration on how to customize Open WebUI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

 ## 🌐 Web Search

 This guide provides instructions on how to set up web search capabilities in Open WebUI using various search engines.

-### SearXNG (Docker)
+## SearXNG (Docker)

 > "**SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled.**"

-### 1. SearXNG Configuration
+## 1. SearXNG Configuration

-If you want to modify the default configuration, follow these steps:
+To configure SearXNG optimally for use with Open WebUI, follow these steps:

 #### Create a New Directory `searxng-docker`